Article

 London Convention and Protocol: Prospective amendment does not apply to SRM

-The London Convention and London Protocol regulate ocean dumping.7 In 2013, negotiators finalised an amendment to the London Protocol that would prohibit specific listed “marine geoengineering” activities with a possible exception for “legitimate scientific research”.8 As written, this amendment would apply only to ocean fertilisation, which aims to capture carbon dioxide from the atmosphere by stimulating phytoplankton blooms.
+The London Convention and London Protocol regulate ocean dumping.7 In 2013, negotiators finalised an amendment to the London Protocol that would prohibit specific listed “marine geoengineering” activities with a possible exception for “legitimate scientific research”.
+As written, this amendment would apply only to ocean fertilisation, which aims to capture carbon dioxide from the atmosphere by stimulating phytoplankton blooms.

-However, states that have ratified the London Protocol are currently considering whether to list marine cloud brightening as a form of marine geoengineering under the terms of the amendment.
+However, states that have ratified the London Protocol are considering whether to list marine cloud brightening as a form of marine geoengineering under the terms of the amendment.

 ENMOD: Only applies to hostile activities